Print Options

 Academic Decisions

-Academic decisions such as awarding of grades, suspension, or dismissal are to be managed through the processes found in the UNMC College of Allied Health Professions policies related to Student Success and Academic Standing or Appeals of Academic Evaluations.
+Academic decisions such as awarding of grades, suspension, or dismissal are to be managed through the processes found in the CAHP policies related to Academic Standing and Progression or Appeals of Academic Evaluations.
 Students may contact the CAHP Dean for Academic Affairs for more information and assistance.

 Sexual Harassment

-All allegations of sexual harassment, including sexual violence, for which the student wishes the University to officially acknowledge and investigate should be reported to the Title IX Coordinator or the Associate Vice Chancellor for Student Success.
-For additional information please review UNMC Response to Allegations of Student Sexual Misconduct.
+All allegations of sexual harassment, including sexual violence, which the student wishes the University to officially acknowledge and investigate should be reported to the Title IX Coordinator or the Associate Vice Chancellor for Student Success.
+For additional information, please review UNMC Response to Allegations of Student Sexual Misconduct.

 Grievances against UNMC Staff & Administrators

-Student grievances involving UNMC staff or administrators should be reported to the CAHP Dean for Student Affairs who will work with the student and the UNMC Department of Human Resources to identify the appropriate course of action for reporting a grievance.
+Student grievances involving UNMC staff or administrators should be reported to the CAHP Dean for Business & Finance and the Dean for Student Affairs who will work with the student and the UNMC Department of Human Resources to identify the appropriate course of action for reporting a grievance.

-Student grievances involving non-UNMC faculty such as clinical staff or satellite personnel not holding an adjunct appointment with UNMC should be reported to the CAHP Dean for Student Affairs who will work with the student, the Program Director of the program of study, and the UNMC Office of Academic Affairs to identify the appropriate course action for reporting a grievance.
+Student grievances involving non-paid UNMC faculty such as clinical preceptors, clinical staff, or temporary personnel employed by clinical sites should be reported to the CAHP Dean for Academic Affairs and the Dean for Student Affairs who will work with the student, the Program Director of the program of study, and the UNMC Office of Academic Affairs to identify the appropriate course of action for reporting a grievance.

 Research Integrity